BoomVipas/CPR-Project/README.md

 2. **Task planning (`plan`)**
    * Always ensures a `sense` task is queued within the next 3 ticks.
    * If carrying gold, schedules a `to_deposit` task immediately.
-   * Otherwise, keeps an `explore` task pending—even after waiting on help—so every robot eventually vacates a stalled cell.
+   * Otherwise, always ensures there is an `explore` task pending—even if the robot recently waited for help.
+This guarantees the robot eventually leaves a cell if consensus or help fails to materialise.
-   * When standing on gold, cooperates with the broker (`pair_offer`, `coordinate`) so only one confirmed pair attempts the pickup.
+   * When standing on gold, queues `pair_consensus` and `coordinate` tasks as needed.
 3. **Exploration (`step_explore`)**
    * Priority 0: if standing on gold, attempt pickup, requesting help and waiting briefly for a partner.
    * Priority 1: if assigned as a `SUPPORTER`, head toward the specific gold cell requested.